pix/heystack-nrf5x/README.md

 - **nRF52810**: Tested on an original Tile Tag.
 - **nRF51822**: Tested on an aliexpress tag.
+- **nRF52832**: Tested with the YJ-17024 board (see link below).

-- Other nRF devices might be supported, but untested.
+Other nRF devices might be supported, but untested.

 These aliexpress tags should work with the nRF52810 firmware: